Rainforest Conservation Research Internship in Brazil

 ORGANIZATION

-Founded in 1999, Iracambi is an accomplished conservation and sustainability focused non-profit organization located in one of the world’s most biodiverse regions: the Brazilian Atlantic Forest.
+Founded in 1999, this nonprofit is an accomplished conservation and sustainability focused organization located in one of the world’s most biodiverse regions: the Brazilian Atlantic Forest.
 Their mission is to help reverse the effects of the climate crisis by restoring the rainforest.

-The work during your internship can be highly tailored to your interests and expertise.
-You could be focused on a range of areas of conservation and involve yourself in a choice of research methods.
+The work during your Rainforest Conversation Internship can be tailored to your interests and expertise.
+You’ll have the chance to be involved in a range of areas of conservation with various research methods or develop a specific project to focus on during your time.
 In any case, you’ll get to work closely with the flora and fauna of the Atlantic Rainforest as you develop a broad set of in-field research skills and valuable experience.

 • Conduct surveys of flora and fauna in the region to build and update organization’s database